_______________

 This

-usually has a beige-white shell with two spiral
+species has a beige-white shell with one or two spiral

 black or brown